thoughtbot/superglue/README.md

 Note that there is no `post.html.xyz` anymore, Breezy takes care of that by rendering a blank `post.html` so that React/Redux can take over.
 You can override this behavior if you'd like.
 ```

 Your props lives as a queryable tree (a bit like JSON pointers) written using jbuilder syntax that gets served at `/posts.js`, while your markup lives as a JSX component and gets rendered by React when `/posts.html` loads.
-The props are injected through a provided `mapStateToProps` selector that you can import for your react-redux `connect` function.
+The props are injected through a provided `mapStateToProps` selector that you can import for your react-redux `connect` function:

 ```javascript
 import {mapStateToProps, mapDispatchToProps} from '@jho406/breezy'